itaysk/itaysk.github.io/_posts/2017-08-04-azure-public-ip-addresses.md

 tags: [azure-network, ftp]
 ---

-(I'd like to thank [Shay Shahak](https://www.linkedin.com/in/shay-shahak-35a46213/) for helping me write this post)

 Ever created a VM in Azure and noticed that the VM only knows about its private IP address even though it might have a public IP as well?
 This behavior is actually by design, which might surprise people with traditional networking background.